Teen substance and drug abuse

 A survey of 11-16 year olds by Public Health England in 2013 found that 17% had tried illicit drugs at some point.
 Of these, 12% had done so in the past year and 6% in the past month.

-Today's teens may also be tempted by so-called 'legal highs'.
-These are newer substances developed to give a high, but not yet banned.
+Today's teens may also be tempted by what used to be called 'legal highs'.
+These are newer substances developed to give a high similar to other drugs.
+However, these also became illegal under the Psychoactive Substances Act in 2016.

 Officials say under-18s' drug use is unlikely to happen on its own, and may be part of wider problems, such as truancy or committing offences.